 The UE Roll 2’s elastic bungee cord is large enough to hang from almost anything in your bathroom.
 The UE Wonderboom has an elastic loop too, but it’s so small that you’d be hard-pressed to hang it off of a towel hook let alone a showerhead.
 Something like the JBL Charge 3 doesn’t have a loop, but it gets so loud that you can just leave it on the floor and you’ll still fill your bathroom with music.

-The last, and arguably most important, feature that we were looking at was the price.
+The last and arguably most important feature we looked at was price.
 If you’re only going to be using the speaker while you shower, chances are you don’t need to more than a hundred dollars.
 If you do decide to spend more, than it had better be a damn good Bluetooth speaker that you can use in a few different situations (hence the JBL Charge 3 recommendation).